openorclose/posts/for.md

 --------

-On one wind peaceful and sun beautiful day, with varying numbers forlicking about in the sky prancing and looping about, I stepped with light and fast footsteps and headed to school.
+On one wind peaceful and sun beautiful day, with varying numbers forlicking about in the sky prancing and looping around, I stepped with light and fast footsteps and headed to school.
 That's what my teacher told me to do at least, and so I did.

 My mother taught me from young to only concentrate on one thing at a time, if not the police would come and catch me.